Joi/joi.github.io/_recipes/Classic-Minestrone-with-Rice-or-Pasta.md

 ---
-layout: recipe
-title: Classic Minestrone with Rice or Pasta
+title: "Classic Minestrone with Rice or Pasta"
-name: Classic Minestrone with Rice or Pasta
+filename: "Classic-Minestrone-with-Rice-or-Pasta"
 created: 2020-02-02 10:13:01
-filename: Classic-Minestrone-with-Rice-or-Pasta
 ---